aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/functions/compare/_index.md

 ﻿---
-title: "Compare two Word documents online"
+title: "Compare two documents online"
-articleTitle: "Compare two Word documents"
+articleTitle: "Compare two documents"
 linktitle: "Document Comparison"
 type: docs
 url: /compare/
-description: "Compare two Word documents programmatically via Cloud API."
+description: "Compare two documents programmatically via Cloud API."
 weight: 20
 ---

-Comparing Word documents is often used to track changes made to important documents.
+Comparing documents is often used to track changes made to important documents.
 Additionally, it is used in editing to compare the modified document version with the original.

-Aspose.Words REST API is a powerful document manipulation tool that allows developers to compare two Word documents and retrieve the differences between them.
+Aspose.Words REST API is a powerful document manipulation tool that allows developers to compare two documents and retrieve the differences between them.

 As a result of the comparison, a list of differences between the two Word documents is returned.
 Each difference will contain information about the type of difference (e.g. deleted text, added text, formatting change), the location of the difference in the document, and the text that was added or deleted.

-## Compare two Word documents REST API
+## Compare two documents REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|